rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 }
 ```

-### #8 Logging events
+### #7 Logging events
-Host app can log events to InAppMessaging anywhere in your app.
+Logging events initiates the display of a campaign whenever a specific event or a set of events occur.
+Call the `logEvent` method at appropriate locations in your app.

-These events will trigger messages with the same event based trigger.
-Upon receiving logged event, InAppMessaging SDK will start matching it with current campaigns immediately.
-After a campaign message's trigger events are matched by the logged events, this message will be displayed in the current registered activity.
+For each logged event, SDK will match it with the ongoing campaign's triggers that are configured in the Dashboard.
+Once all of the required events are logged by the app, the campaign will be displayed in the current registered activity.
 If no activity is registered, it will be displayed in the next registered activity.

-### #9 See [advanced features](#advanced) for optional behavior

 ### Pre-defined event classes:<br/>
 ### `AppStartEvent`